Create and manage relationships in Power BI Desktop

-On the Home tab, select Manage Relationships > Autodetect.
+On the Modeling tab, select Manage relationships > Autodetect.

 Create a relationship manually

-On the Home tab, select Manage Relationships > New.
+On the Modeling tab, select Manage relationships > New.

 In the Create relationship dialog box, in the first table drop-down list, select a table.
 Select the column you want to use in the relationship.

 In the second table drop-down list, select the other table you want in the relationship.
-Select the other column you want to use, and then elect OK.
+Select the other column you want to use, and then select OK.